 All children in years 1 to 5 here at Long Crendon School get the opportunity to attend an outdoor learning Forest School session every other week, in half class size groups, all through the year.
 Forest School sessions are run by our resident Forest School Leader Mrs Simons, who liaises closely with all class teachers to ensure each Forest School/outdoor learning session supports classroom learning and gives children a chance to explore curriculum topics and concepts to greater depth and at their own pace.
 During a year at Forest School the children can expect to learn: how to safely use real tools, all about fire safety, outdoor cooking skills, den building techniques, creative skills using natural resources, about our local animals and plants, how they adapt with the changing seasons and the habitats in which they live.

 Year 6 Gardening Club

-Our Year 6 Gardening Club gives children that are interested in gardening the opportunity to take ownership of parts of the school grounds.
+Although our year 6’s do not have bi-weekly Forest School sessions, Mrs Simons runs a weekly lunchtime Year 6 Gardening Club where children that are interested are supported to take ownership of parts of the school grounds.
 Looking after the pots and some flower beds, planning what they want to grow, working out what resources we need, checking we’re working in budget, and making positive changes to our environment that will be enjoyed by all at school.

 The mud kitchen can be found in Foundation’s outdoor area.
 Mr Poote has created an amazing kitchen for children to use real kitchen equipment in the outdoors, learning how to work together and co-operate, communicate their ideas and to plan what they will be doing in that session.
 Go to Foundation’s class page for more on the kitchen and pictures.